patrisor/-Fast-Matrix-Library/README.md

 - Extend the library to include more complex algebraic operations.

 ## Features
-- High Performance: Uses a flat data structure and multithreading to optimize calculations.
+- High Performance: Uses multithreading to optimize computations.